adsrmk/vitepress-latest/docs/en/guide/email_password.md

 <br>

 <div class="warning custom-block" style="padding-top: 8px">
-If your email is set up on other devices, such as a phone or tablet, make sure to update the password there as well.
+**Reminder:** If your email is set up on other devices, such as a phone or tablet, make sure to update the password there as well.
 Otherwise, you may stop receiving new emails.
 </div>

 <br>